 If you’d like to push yourself, expand your horizons, and see the world in ways you’ve never seen it before, then yes, teaching abroad is certainly worth it.
 If you ask any TEFL teacher who’s spent time abroad, they’ll all tell you that they’ve learnt a lot about themselves and the world in that time.
 I know we’re super grateful that we spent time teaching abroad.

-Not only that, however, you also show future employers how independent you are.
-You demonstrate initiative while building real-world skills at the same time.
+Not only that, teaching abroad shows future employers how independent you are.
+After all, you are demonstrating initiative while building real-world skills at the same time.

 And of course, you’ll get a chance to sample incredible foods, immerse yourself in amazing cultures, and meet a global network of international friends.

 Before heading overseas, we recommend checking out the following sites.
 What’s that saying?
 An ounce of prevention is worth a pound of cure!

 Note: The recommendations below are from the Center for Disease Control (CDC) as of April 20, 2021.
 Keep in mind, everything is subject to change as more people are vaccinated, the rates of COVID-19 change, and additional scientific evidence becomes available. 🙂

 To help you make an informed decision, it’s not a bad idea to start with the numbers!
 Take a glance at the World Health Organization’s (WHO) dashboard for global numbers and numbers of COVID cases by country on a daily basis.

 If you haven’t already gotten vaccinated, go ahead and sign up to get the “jab”!
 On April 6, U.S. President Biden directed all states to make the vaccine available to every eligible adult by April 19.